quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

-    * Wire size 6mm&squared;, 10AWG, for 40A maximum charge current,
+    * Wire size 6mm&sup2;, 10AWG, for 40A maximum charge current,
+    * Fuses &gt; 40A, e.g. 50A 5AG, quantity 2, between batteries,
-    * Fuses 40A, quantity 3, to protect wiring on cell short in one battery,
+        * protect a battery from another battery on cell fault,
     * Usable capacity at 10% DoD; 39 AH, 539 WH per day, 5 years, (not specified by retailer),
     * Battery life will be reduced by up to 50% due to temperature,
     * Emergency capacity 390 AH, 5382 WH, or 21 days with solar array down,